This is the content of the pop-over!

 ** Sample images, content may not apply to your exam **

 Understanding what is on the HESI EMT-B exam is crucial step in preparing for the exam.
-You will need to have an understanding of the testing domain (topics covered) to be sure you are studing the correct information.
+You will need to have an understanding of the testing domain (topics covered) to be sure you are studying the correct information.

 • Directs your study efforts toward the most relevant areas.